BakingQueen74

 7. Add four to five more heaped teaspoons of jam on top.
 Use a knife to marble the jam through the cake mixture.

-Making a cake in your slow cooker can be great if you have problems baking cakes in the oven, the longer cooking time means it won’t burn as quickly if you forget about it for five minutes.
+Making a cake in your slow cooker or crockpot can be great if you ever have trouble baking cakes in the oven, the longer cooking time means it won’t burn as quickly if you forget about it for five minutes as well.

 You don’t need more than a slow cooker and some baking paper to get going, and you can put your feet up while it bakes.